serverless/serverless/docs/providers/aliyun/guide/events.md

 ## Types

-The Serverless Framework supports all of Alibaba Cloud Function Compute events.
+The Serverless Framework supports the Alibaba Cloud Function Compute events `oss` and `http`.
 Instead of listing them here, we've put them in a separate section.
 [Check out the events section for more information.](../events)

 ## Deploying